|

 Yes, I would.
 Then my friend Ana kept trying to

-get me to eat here but I was either never hungry
+get me to eat at Furin Kazan, one of the first sushi restaurants in Athens, but I was either never hungry

 or "not in the mood for sushi".
 Finally I relented

-and went with her to this tiny restaurant on
+and went with her to the tiny restaurant on

 Apollonos between Voulis and Nikis.
 The place was